Papy-La-Taupe/my_First_CSS_Project/README.md

 Since it's a learning project, I will, as always from now on, try to add my own touch in the way I resolve the problem at hand.

-However, since the goal here isn't to reinvent the wheel and risk going overboard, this time I will just try to make the smaller code possible.
+However, since the goal here isn't to reinvent the wheel and risk going overboard, this time I will just try to make a code that i like, and will still like in 6 month wwith more experience, like "ok, clearly i'm way better now, but it wasn't half bad anyway".

 It's not about a best practice anything, it's only to test my own understanding of CSS writing.